TheMarlboroMan/punge/README.md

 You will need to have with the following object files in your system

-	- terminaltools.o (located in terminal-tools/obj/ after building my terminal-tools github project).
+	- terminal_in.o and terminal_out.o (located in terminal-tools/obj/ after building my terminal-tools github project).
 	- log.o (located in log/obj after building my log github project).

 You will need to add the include paths to:

 	- number_generator.h (located in class/ in my tools github repo).
+	- terminal_in.h (located in class/ in my terminal-tools github repo).
-	- terminaltools.h (located in class/ in my terminal-tools github repo).
+	- terminal_out.h (located in class/ in my terminal-tools github repo).
 	- log.h (located in class in my log github repo).

 Once these paths are sorted out in the makefile, just run "make all".